tonethar/IGME-230-GDD-2017-Fall/exercises/week-11/frameworks-ice.md

 Take a look at the page...it should be done!

 ## Submitting Your Work
-Upload the entire week7 folder to your igme230 folder on Banjo, and link to it from your main page.
-It must be submitted by 11:59pm on Saturday, October 14.
+Upload the entire week11 folder to your 230 folder on Banjo, and link to it from your main page.
+This is due before our first class next week.